The Habits of A Successful Managing Partner

 We often tell ourselves that we are too busy to read, but outstanding leaders are those who find the time to learn about new ideas and management concepts and infuse them into their firm.
 It is easier than ever to have those resources available to you through the e-readers that are available everywhere.
 An iPad or Kindle allows you to make time almost anywhere you are.

 Take Time Off

 It is not all about you!
-One of the things that is a huge misconception about the position of Managing Partner is that you have to do everything yourself.
+One huge misconception about the position of Managing Partner is that you have to do everything yourself.
 You feel the need to be both a manager and a producer and everything has to be exactly as you have done it in the past.
 As the Managing Partner, you must start thinking about your job as a tree with you as the trunk.
 You support all other elements, but you don’t do all the work.
 Delegation, setting individual goals, allowing for collaborative work teams and developing communication techniques that support your infrastructure will become your mantra.
 TeamThink is imperative to a Managing Partners success.

 As the Managing Partner, if you work hard on the habits stated above you will improve in your role.
 This challenging role can be daunting, but it is also very rewarding.
-Developing these new habits will provide new capabilities to use in your quest to be the high level leader you want to be.
+Developing these new habits will provide new capabilities to use in your quest to be the high-level leader you want to be.

 Sandra Wiley, President of Boomer Consulting, Inc., has been lauded for her industry expertise in human resources and training.
 She is often called the “go-to person” for solutions to the profession’s staffing crisis, citing her wise advice on hiring – and keeping – employees for the rest of their careers.
 Sandra developed the P3 Leadership Academy and hosts regional training sessions throughout the country.
 She is also a founding member of The CPA Consultant’s Alliance and a certified Kolbe trainer, advising firms on building balanced teams, managing employee conflict and hiring staff.